Whitecat18/Javahexor/README.md

 ### Credits

-Program created by Smukx .
-If you like this work please leave an star on this repo. so that i can motivate and do more nerdy works !
+Program created by [@smukx](https://twitter.com/Smukx07) .
+If you like this work please leave an star on this repo. so that i can motivate and do more nerdy works!